dzwarg/alexa-skills-kit-js/README.md

 The following samples are included (ordered by complexity, see the Using Alexa Skills Kit Samples link below for more details):

+- [BananaManager](samples/bananaManager) : a simple skill that manages bananas.
 - [HelloWorld](samples/helloWorld) : a simple skill that responds with "hello world!"
 - [SpaceGeek](samples/spaceGeek) : a simple skill that responds to the user with a space fact.
 - [ReindeerGames](samples/reindeerGames): a simple skill that plays trivia quiz questions